Chapter 7. Using Typeclasses

 What are typeclasses?

 Typeclasses define a set of functions that can have different implementations depending on the type of data they are given.
-Typeclasses may look like objects, but they are truly quite different.
+Typeclasses may look like the objects of object-oriented programming, but they are truly quite different.

 Let's use typeclasses to solve our equality dilemma from earlier in the chapter.
 To begin with, we must define the typeclass itself.
 We want a function that takes two parameters, both the same type, and returns a Bool indicating whether or not they are equal.
 We don't care what that type is, but we just want two items of that type.
 Here's our first definition of a typeclass: